 Playing for Learning

-Important and very latest considerations about early childhood education policies and practices internationally.
+The latest important considerations about early childhood education policies and practices internationally.

-Is play only a practice of education or action of children during their recess time?
-What is the meaning of play in education legislation and binding documents, and how they shape the emerging curriculum of early childhood education?
+Is play the practice of education or merely the activity of children during their recess time?
+What is the meaning of play in education legislation and binding documents and how does it shape the emerging curriculum of early childhood education?

 The Essence of Play